-It is crucial to the occupant's health and wellbeing that internal heat levels do not reach fatal levels, this is achieved by controlling the temperature in a refuge chamber.
+It is critical to the occupant’s health and wellbeing that internal heat levels do not reach fatal levels; this is achieved by controlling the temperature within a refuge chamber.

-In the sealed environment, heat can increase due to numerous internal and external sources.
+In a sealed environment, heat can increase rapidly due to internal and external sources.
 It is vital to have an adequate cooling system to ensure the internal temperature does not reach a critical point.